AckerlyXu/heima/articles/storage/storage-migration-to-premium-storage.md

    * **/DestKey: *&lt;dest-account-key&gt;:*** Storage account key of the destination storage account.
    * **/Pattern: *&lt;file-name&gt;:*** Specify the file name of the VHD to copy.

-For details on using AzCopy tool, see [Transfer data with the AzCopy Command-Line Utility](./storage-use-azcopy.md).
+For details on using AzCopy tool, see [Transfer data with the AzCopy Command-Line Utility](storage-use-azcopy.md).

 ##### Option 2: Copy a VHD with PowerShell (Synchronized copy)
 You can also copy the VHD file using the PowerShell cmdlet Start-AzureStorageBlobCopy.
 Use the following command on Azure PowerShell to copy VHD.
 Replace the values in <> with corresponding values from your source and destination storage account.
 To use this command, you must have a container called vhds in your destination storage account.
-If the container doesn’t exist, create one before running the command.
+If the container doesn't exist, create one before running the command.

 ```powershell
 $sourceBlobUri = <source-vhd-uri>